The Trinity Beast — Performance Optimization Guide

 • ElastiCache App Config: Application parameters read from ElastiCache first, Aurora fallback

-• Shared Rate Limiting: Atomic Lua script in ElastiCache — all 3 containers share rate limit counters
+• Shared Rate Limiting: Atomic Lua script in ElastiCache — all price-serving containers share rate limit counters

 • Real-time Usage Counters: HINCRBY in ElastiCache on every request for instant LRS stats